All Posts

 To address this, consider proposing a follow-up meeting to discuss any remaining questions or concerns, allowing the prospect the time they need to make an informed decision.

-5. Other objections
+5. Authority-based objections

 You might also face many other objections specific to your industry, product, or customer.
 These could range from objections related to competition to objections based on specific features or functionalities.